I hosted my first cooking class last week! Join me for a class recap and 3 awesome avocado recipes, they are all gluten free and dairy free

-The best way I have found to prep an avocado that is to be cubed or chopped is by scoring the flesh inside the avocado without piercing the skin, like the photo demonstrates below.
+The best way I have found to prep an avocado that is to be cubed or chopped is by scoring the flesh inside the avocado without piercing the skin.
 This is the BEST way to prep an avocado – no cutting board necessary!

 If you want MORE great resources and recipes for avocados, download the Love One Today™ recipe booklet and check out the website for tons of great recipes!

 Sarah Jane Parker is the founder, recipe creator, and photographer behind The Fit Cookie.
 She’s a food allergy mom and healthy living blogger based in Wyoming.
 Sarah is also an ACSM Certified Personal Trainer, ACE Certified Health Coach, Revolution Running certified running coach, and an ACE Certified Fitness Nutrition Specialist